 - Sell your own products (physical or digital

 - Sell a service

-- A mix of all of the above options
+- A mixture of all of the above

 For example, at Foundr, we grew our Instagram account to 10,000 followers in two weeks and over 500,000 in 12 months, just by having a clear idea of our audience, the right content to publish, and a consistent publishing schedule.